How much cyber liability insurance do you need?

 After a breach, first-party cyber liability coverage pays for:

-- Hiring an expert to investigate the breach and assist with regulatory compliance
+- Hiring an expert to investigate the breach and assist with regulatory fines and compliance

 - Notifying customers about the breach